A Gest of Robyn Hode: Sixth Fytte

-Tale C

-Episode 1 (Seventh Fytte)
+Seventh Fytte

 The King arrives at Nottingham and asks about Robin Hood and Sir Richard.
 Hearing what has happened, he seizes the Knight's lands, and searches for Robin throughout Lancashire.
 Reaching Plompton Park, he notices that there are far fewer deer than usual.
 Cursing Robin Hood, the King orders Robin to be brought before him, and that anyone who brings him the head of Sir Richard would receive his lands.
 Then an old knight advises, as long as Robin Hood lives, no man will hold Sir Richard's lands.
 Six months later, one of the King's royal foresters approaches the King, suggesting a subterfuge to catch Robin.
 You and five men should dress as monks, he said, and I will lead you into the forest; then you will meet Robin Hood.
 The King wears a broad abbot's hat to conceal his face, and goes into the forest.